-to prepare students for a four-year a combination of academic and r a Florida university, the student must dentified by the Florida State University is expected to take the CPT, SAT, or at or above the established statewide as a student nears graduation, he/ she ege Preparatory or Career Preparatory ficiency (ELL) must be appropriately vision of appropriate services.
-Every e to receive appropriate instruction and ELL Plan, State Board Rules and such time as the student is reclassified ne School District of Osceola County 4 for full explanation of services and
+This course of study is designed to prepare students for a four-year college or university through a combination of academic and career/technical electives.
+To enter a Florida university, the student must fulfill the requirements of courses identified by the Florida State University System.
+In addition, the student is expected to take the CPT, SAT, or ACT prior to graduation and score at or above the established statewide passing score in each test area.
+As a student nears graduation, he/ she may opt to complete either the College Preparatory or Career Preparatory option instead of the combination.